Conjugate Heat Transfer for Turbulent Channel Flow

 As a rough estimate, solving the coupled mass-momentum equations requires about an order of magnitude more compute time than a passive scalar equation in NekRS.
 Therefore, by "freezing" the and solutions, we can dramatically reduce the total cost of the coupled CHT calculation.

 The periodic flow model has a height of and takes about 10,000 core hours to reach steady state.
 The extrapolation from to then is a simple postprocessing operation.
 Because steps 1 and 2 are done exclusively using NekRS, and the periodic flow solve takes a very long time to run (from the perspective of a tutorial, at least), we omit steps 1 and 2 from this tutorial.
-Instead, we begin straight away from a full-height periodic restart file with the - Reynolds Averaged Navier-Stokes (RANS) model.
+Instead, we begin straight away from a full-height periodic restart file with the - RANS model.
 This restart file is the periodic_flow_solve.f00001

 file.
 If you open the restart file, you will see the following converged NekRS predictions of velocity, , and .
 Figure 4 shows the axial velocity, , and on a line plot through the center of the channel.